chshersh/chshersh.github.io/posts/2019-07-01-type-errors.md

 increase the quality of type errors by a lot.
 But they require some effort from the developers.
 And sometimes they require some advanced Haskell knowledge and understanding of more challenging topics.
 But in the end, it pays off a lot.

-## Acknowledgements

-I want to thank [Veronika Romashkina](https://vrom911.github.io/) for her support and help with the blog post.
-I spent a lot of time and effort compiling and explaining all the examples and I couldn't do this without her help.